“Before the update, I would’ve given this five stars, but the game was ruined.”

 - Server issues prevent multi-player use

-Top Virtual Reality startups eliminate these issues through a thorough design of specifications, careful development, and scrupulous testing process with a dev. team focused on your success.
+Top Virtual Reality startups eliminate these issues through a thorough design of specifications, careful development, and scrupulous testing process with a dev.
+Team focused on successful app development for startups.

 Of note: CI / CD pipeline makes it possible to cover an entire app codebase with automation testing and deploy tested source code several times a day ensuring the same bugs do not appear again and again.